civican/legisinfo/44-1/bills/C-26/bill_text.md

     prescribing persons and entities for the purposes of paragraph `15.6`(j).

   **(2)** In the event of any inconsistency between a regulation made under paragraph (1)(a) and a decision of the Commission made under this Act or an order made or an authorization issued by the Minister under this Act or the `Radiocommunication Act`, the regulation prevails to the extent of the inconsistency.

+### Section 15.81

+  **(1)** The Minister must, within three months after the end of each fiscal year, prepare a report respecting any orders referred to in sections 15.1 and 15.2 that were made during that fiscal year and must cause the report to be laid before each House of Parliament within the first 15 days on which that House is sitting after the report is completed.

+  **(2)** The report must include the number of orders that were made in that fiscal year.

+  **(3)** The report must also state the number of times that an order prevailed over a decision of the Commission made under this Act during the previous fiscal year.

 ### Judicial Review